 7shifts Payroll: Failed Funding Guide

-When you submit payroll with 7shifts, your business account is debited to cover employee wages, taxes, and employer tax obligations.
-Occasionally, this funding process can fail.
-This article explains why payroll funding failures occur when running payroll, how to resolve them, and the impact they have on your business, employees and payroll schedule.
+When you submit payroll with 7shifts, your business bank account is debited to cover employee wages, taxes, and employer tax obligations.
+If this funding process fails, the bank notifies 7shifts, and immediate action is required to ensure employees are paid and to avoid account penalties.

 How Payroll Funding Works

-• When you submit payroll in 7shifts, Check Technologies (our payroll processing partner) debits your business bank account.
+When payroll is submitted, Check Technologies (7shifts’ payroll processing partner) initiates an ACH debit from your business bank account.

-• If this debit fails, the bank notifies us, typically within 2-3 business days.
+If the debit fails, the bank typically notifies us within 1–3 business days.

 First Failed Funding